 I don't really know a whole lot about wealth and status in Tuvan society, but I'm guessing that 60 Horses In My Herd is quite the brag.
 I don't even own a single horse.

-We're all prey to this, aren't we?
+We're all prey to this though, aren't we?
 One or two parps into an oompah number and it's all lederhosen and foaming steins of bier for me; gimme a hint of slide guitar and I'm in the Mississippi Delta (albeit, this is a place I've actually visited).
-Do other people do this with England?
+I wonder - do non-Brits experience this with regards to England?
 What kind of mental imagery is wrought by the Beatles, Shakespeare, Doc Martin?
-I wonder if the reality of out-of-town shopping centres and fights in pub car parks invokes a domestic variant of Paris syndrome?
+And does the inevitable, disappointing reality of out-of-town shopping centres and fights in pub car parks invoke a domestic variant of Paris syndrome?
 Answers on a postcard.

-So - I'll try not to get wrapped up in soaring eagles and smoking yurts, but a part of me thinks "why not?", because from about 1944 Stalin's administration really did a number on Tuva, ushering in a period of persecution against Buddhist and Shamanist practitioners.
+I do understand that the soaring eagles and smoking yurts I picture when listening to Huun Huur Tu aren't real, but a part of me thinks "why not indulge?", because from about 1944 Stalin's administration really did a number on Tuva, ushering in a period of persecution against Buddhist and Shamanist practitioners.
 In addition, collective farm policies and centralised directives around agricultural productivity were brought in, which clashed with the nomadic lifestyles of the Tuvan people.
 This was, in sum total, little less than an attempt to destroy a centuries-old way of life - and for what?
 Cattle yields?

-Perhaps, then, if I get misty-eyed when I hear the keening of an igil or the still-remarkable 'sygyt' style of overtone singing (hard to describe, but a kind of springy whistle sound, I shouldn't feel so guilty.
+Perhaps, then, if I get misty-eyed when I hear the keening of an igil or the still-remarkable 'sygyt' style of overtone singing (hard to describe, but a kind of springy whistle sound), I shouldn't feel so guilty.
 Music is supposed to be bigger than we are, after all.
-It's not wrong to think of verdant pastures when one hears 'Jerusalem', or the tumbling blue peaks and deep hollows of Appalachia when you hear the music of Dock Boggs or Ola Belle Reed.
+It's not wrong, says I, to think of verdant pastures when one hears 'Jerusalem', or to picture the tumbling blue peaks and deep hollows of Appalachia when you hear the music of Dock Boggs or Ola Belle Reed.
 One of the most exciting aspects of music is that it takes you to places that you've never been to, or might not even exist.
-It's not goddamn Google Maps.

 It's difficult to talk about highlights of individual songs when one's knowledge is so slim, but 'Kongurei' evokes a rare, delicate air of mournfulness; 'Tuvan Internationale' uses 'kargyraa', a low, rumbling chest voice, as a drone throughout, making it sound like one of the more doomy Ennio Morricone spaghetti western compositions; and 'Ching Soortukchulerining Yryzy' is a rhythmically hypnotic number that features a variety of singing styles but starts off sounding a little like Mike Oldfield's 'In Dulce Jubilo'.
 Mostly, though, 60 Horses In My Herd is a beguiling window into a universe of sound so remote from what I am used to that, when I first heard Tuvan music, I was left in something akin to a state of shock.
 That's no bad thing where art is concerned.